Skip to main content

 The way Hitchcock portrayed women has been the subject of much critical discourse since the dawn of critical discourse.
 Laura Mulvey’s famous essay on “the male gaze,” one of the most foundational texts of film feminist dialogue, is anchored largely on Kim Novak’s character in Vertigo and Grace Kelly's character Rear Window.
 No one can really agree whether or not Hitchcock’s films were “feminist,” but everyone knows they are essential talking points within the conversation.

 Hitch has a reputation for subjecting his leading ladies to these intense ordeals of fire.
-Hitch is especially famous for his casting of icy-blondes, including Eva Marie Saint, Grace Kelly, and of course Ingrid Bergman, in roles that walk the fine line between gender conforming and subversive.
+Hitch is especially famous for his casting of icy-blondes, including Eva Marie Saint, Grace Kelly, and of course Ingrid Bergman, in roles that walk the fine line between conforming and subversive.
 Women in his films are at once exotified and humanized.
 Hitch frames his women as paintings for his audience to behold while also shaming audiences for beholding them like paintings.

 Already we can see that Alicia is a common ancestor for Madelaine and Melanie.
 The men in Alicia’s life define her by her sexual allure, just like they do with Madelaine.
-And like Melanie, Alicia’s arc is one giant penance walk for sins she is only partly responsible for.
-Women in Hitchcock’s films are often tortured individuals, dodging double-standards or suffocating under the lecherous looks of the men in their life.
+And like Melanie, Alicia’s arc is one giant penance walk for sins she wasn't really committing.
+Women in Hitchcock’s films are often tortured individuals, dodging double-standards or suffocating under the predatory eyes of the men in their life.
 Where is the line between representing vs enabling objectification?
 We've been debating that for years.

-Further muddling the conversation is Hitchcock's own reputation for possessive behavior.
+Hitchcock's own off-camera behavior is also relevant here.
 In 2017, actress Tippi Hedren disclosed her own experiences with Hitchcock pursuing her during the making of her two films with him and subsequently sabotaging her career after she did not accept his advances.
 Knowing this, Hitchcock’s studies of male predation start to read like personal confessions.

 Alicia Huberman, a Woman of That Sort